mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 ## Flow Identifier

-{{!RFC9221}} suggests to use flow identifiers to multiplex different streams on QUIC Datagrams, which is implemented in {{packet-format}}, but it is unclear how applications can combine RTP over QUIC with other data streams using the same QUIC connections.
+{{!RFC9221}} suggests to use flow identifiers to multiplex different streams on QUIC Datagrams, which is implemented in {{encapsulation}}, but it is unclear how applications can combine RTP over QUIC with other data streams using the same QUIC connections.
 If the non-RTP data streams use the same flow identifies, too and the application can make sure, that flow identifiers are unique, there